 Cancer sufferer Akhmedov awaiting trial, tortured

-The KNB secret police in Astana is continuing to investigate fellow Jehovah's Witness Akhmedov under Article 174, Part 2 ("Incitement of social, national, clan, racial, or religious hatred or discord").
+The KNB secret police in Astana is continuing to investigate fellow Jehovah's Witness Akhmedov under Article 174, Part 2 ("Incitement of social, national, clan, racial, or religious discord").
 He remains in Astana's Investigation Prison No. 12.
 Astana's Saryarka Court No. 2 told Forum 18 no case against Akhmedov has yet reached court.